michal-harish/gridport/README.md

 CHANGE LOG
 ========================================================================
+27 Jan 2013
+ * added default jms settings for maximum connection attempt in case of activemq
+ * fixed query strings that were missing in the subrequest URLs

 26 Jan 2013 - moved to github (dwrapper was removed and will be optional)

 22 Oct 2012